-There were no flaring events requiring Causal Analysis on the LOP flare during the 12 month period of this update.
+There were no flaring events requiring Causal Analysis on the LOP flare during this 12 month period.
 There were 11 small flaring events during the year.
 None of the small events were planned.
 Every flaring event that occurs is reviewed and shared across the refinery for awareness.